Caring.com

 Written by:

-Medicare is a public health insurance program available to people aged 65 and over, as well as individuals with certain disabilities under 65 and those with end-stage renal disease.
+Medicare is a public health insurance program available to people aged 65 and over, as well as people under 65 with certain disabilities, and those with end-stage renal disease.
 Original Medicare comes in two parts.
-Part A covers hospital care, while Part B covers other types of medical care such as doctor’s visits and mental health services.
-Substance abuse treatments can be covered by both Part A and Part B.
+Part A covers hospital care, including services received as an inpatient at a general or psychiatric hospital.
+Part B covers other types of medical care such as doctor’s visits and mental health services.
+It also covers outpatient and partial hospitalization substance use disorder treatment.

 When Does Medicare Cover Substance Abuse?

-Medicare covers some mental health services, which includes treatment for substance abuse.
+Medicare covers some mental health services, which includes treatment for substance use.
 Both inpatient and outpatient care may be covered, as long as the treatment is reasonable and necessary.

 In all cases, the treatment must be provided by someone licensed by Medicare to offer the services.
 The treatment must also be approved by Medicare.
 If you’re unsure if your provider or treatment is covered, it’s best to check with Medicare or your plan provider.